 Protect Your Money

 Exposure to a different point of view can help us change our financial habits.

 It’s especially important because the established position advocates the benefits of spending.

 Most people won’t want to hear what I have to say about money, because if you accept it, it changes everything.

 Disclosure: Based on personal opinion, not to be taken as advice.
 Seek a professional if required.

-There’s no point suggesting a new approach is going to make you magically rich.
+There’s no point suggesting a new approach to money is going to make you magically rich.

 But, you may be missing a profound truth:

 If you want to save money, to really slash the cost of living, you must stop listening to other people.